ipfs/specs/IPIP/0373-double-hash-dht.md

 9. Go to 4.
 10. The DHT servers storing the Provider Record(s) associated with `MH` send them to Client.
 (Currently, if a Provider Record has been published less than 30 min before being requested, the DHT servers also send the `multiaddresses` of the Content Provider to Client).
 11. If the response from the DHT server doesn't include the `multiaddrs` associated with the Content Providers' `PeerID`s, Client performs a DHT `FindPeer` request to find the `multiaddrs` of the returned `PeerID`s.
-12. Client sends a Bitswap request for `CID` to the Content Provider (known `PeerID` and `multiaddrs`).
-13. Content Provider sends the requested content back to Client.

 ### Double Hash DHT design